nishishailesh/astm_general/README.md

 ### About
 If you wish **unidirectional communication** with medical equipment using **ASTM protocol** this might be useful

-It handles both RS232 (COM Port, ttyS0 etc ) and TCP connections wia LAN/wifi
+It handles both RS232 (COM Port, ttyS0 etc ) and TCP connections via LAN/wifi

 It is tested with